-Q: What is the new rule regarding the 100 unit limit?
+Q: What is the rule regarding the 100 unit limit?

 A: Students who accumulate more than 100 units of degree applicable units will lose priority registration.

-Q: Is this a new rule from Santa Ana College and Santiago Canyon College?
+Q: Is this rule applied for both Santa Ana College and Santiago Canyon College?

 A: Yes!
-This is a new law which all community colleges in California must follow.
+This is a law which all community colleges in California must follow.